lucasnaury/Recipes/README.md

 - You will be able to share your recipes to your friends by just copying the link to it.

-You can see it online at https://livrerecettes.netlify.app/
+You can see it online at https://recipes.lucasnaury.fr  or at  https://livrerecettes.netlify.app/

 It was built using only HTML, SCSS and JS (jQuery) for the front-end and Google's Firebase back-end service.